Tranxi/k8s-student-manager/Readme.md

 ## Configuration

 - In login.yaml, replace the env variable **SUCCESS_SERVICE_URL** with your success-service external-ip.
-- modify the secret.yaml to set the authentication method for your database
+- modify the secret.yaml to set the authentication method for your database.

 ---